-After months of waiting, Hewlett-Packard reported late last month that it will start shipping its dvd100i DVD+RW PC drive in September.
+Palo Alto, Calif. - After months of waiting Hewlett-Packard reported today that it will start shipping the DVD-writer dvd100i DVD+RW PC drive in September.

-The first DVD+RW drives are expected to be available in HP Pavilion PCs shortly after the general launch, said Mark Bony, HP Pavilion product manager at PC Expo.
+The first DVD+RW drives are expected to be available in HP Pavilion PCs shortly after the general launch, said Mark Bony, HP Pavilion product manager last month.
 The most likely scenario will have the drives offered through the company's configure-to-order program and as a component in a high-end PC.

 The first generation DVD+RW products will have DVD+R capability.
 DVD+R media is expected to be less expensive than its DVD+RW counterpart and possibly backward compatible with even more products than DVD+RW, Birk said.
 The Alliance is still conducting compatibility studies and could not say in how many more players and drives the DVD+R media would play.